GreenteaOS/Greentea/README.md

 Original content is under CC0 license

-When contributing your own content, you're implicitly agrreing to share it under CC0 too
+When contributing your own content, you're implicitly agreeing to share it under CC0 too